-While the analysis to date has indicated that the \$3.64.1 billion package or roads upgrades under the WSIP would be adequate to support anticipated airport demand for at least a decade after opening, the Australian Government reconginises that rail could provide a benefit not only to passengers and employees using the Airport, but also the broader Western Sydney region.
+Rail services will need to be provided at the Airport at the right time in its development.
+While the analysis to date has indicated that the \$3.6 billion package of roads upgrades under the WSIP would be adequate to support anticipated airport demand for at least a decade after opening, the Australian Government recognises that rail could provide a benefit not only to passengers and employees using the Airport, but also to the broader Western Sydney region.

 Passengers arriving and departing the Airport Site will use various modes of travel.
-Rail services are expected to be required as part of a multi-modal transport solution by the time the airport reachers 30 MAP, estimated to be in the mid 2040s.
+Rail services are expected to be required as part of a multi-modal transport solution by the time the Airport reaches 30 MAP, estimated to be in the mid-2040s.

-Sydney Airport, with 39.8 MAP, attracts around 15-20 per cent of its passengers using rail services to access the Aairport and, depending on the attractiveness of rail to Western Sydney Airport passengers (transit time, cost and ease of access), it is reasonable to expect rail to attract similar percentages in the immediate term.
+Sydney Airport, with 39.8 MAP, attracts around 15-20 per cent of its passengers using rail services to access the Airport and, depending on the attractiveness of rail to Western Sydney Airport passengers (transit time, cost and ease of access), it is reasonable to expect rail to attract similar percentages in the immediate term.
 These figures are consistent with international experience that indicates a global average of 20 per cent rail mode share for airports with a well-connected airport rail link, where people are already accustomed to using public transport.

-29Initial rail services are expected to be provided to the Airport through the extension of the existing Sydney metropolitan rail network.
-In the longer term, the Airport is expected to also be services by a dedicated airport express rail service from a key transport hub in the Sydney basin.
+Initial rail services are expected to be provided to the Airport through the extension of the existing Sydney metropolitan rail network.
+In the longer term, the Airport is expected to also be serviced by a dedicated airport express rail service from a key transport hub in the Sydney basin.